dlang/PhobosV3-Design/Design.md

 #### No Autodecoding

 Autodecoding turned out to be a mistake because it is pervasive and impractical to disable.
-The user will need to specifically ask for decoding using a filter such as utf.byDchar.
+The user will need to specifically ask for decoding using a filter such as `utf.byDchar`.

 #### No Support For wchar And dchar

 Since v2 was designed, the programming world has more or less standardized on UTF-8.
 The internals of algorithms, ranges, and functions will only work with UTF-8.
-Support for wchar and dchar will come in the form of algorithms utf.byChar, utf.byWchar and utf.byDchar.
+Support for `wchar` and `dchar` will come in the form of algorithms `utf.byChar`, `utf.byWchar` and `utf.byDchar`.

 #### Invalid Unicode